-|Average train duration||10 h 15 min|
+|Average train duration||12 h 15 min|

 |Average train ticket price||£141 (€160)|

-|Train frequency||3 a day|
+|Train frequency||1 a day|

-Trains from Milan to Brussels cover the 432 miles (697 km) long route taking on average 10 h 15 min with our travel partners like Deutsche Bahn.
-Normally, there are 3 trains operating per day, including direct services available.
-While the average ticket price for this journey costs around £146, you can find the cheapest train ticket for as low as £122.
+Trains from Milan to Brussels cover the 432 miles long trip taking on average 12 h 15 min with our travel partners like Deutsche Bahn or Trenitalia.
+Normally, there is 1 train operating per day, including direct services available.
+You can get the cheapest train tickets for this trip for as low as £141, but the average price of train tickets is £141.
 Travellers depart most frequently from Milano Centrale and arrive in Bruxelles-Midi.

 Deutsche Bahn (DB) is the main operator of train services in Germany, making on average 40, 000 journeys per day.
 A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train between Milan and Brussels.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while toilets are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Italy
+International entry status: Entry is fully open for citizens and permanent residents of Italy

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Passengers board their train most frequently from Milano Centrale and travel around 1.7 miles (2.8 km) from the city centre to this train station.
+Passengers board their train most frequently from Milano Centrale and travel around 2.3 miles (3.7 km) from the city centre to this train station.

-Passengers travelling this route most often arrive at Bruxelles-Midi and need to travel approximately 1.1 miles (1.8 km) from the train station to the city centre in Brussels.
+Passengers travelling this route most often arrive at Bruxelles-Midi and need to travel approximately 1.5 miles (2.4 km) from the train station to the city centre in Brussels.